caarlos0-graveyard/java-docker-cgroups/README.md

 ```

 Note that the first time the container was killed (OOMKill) and the second time
-it uses at its available heat (~50% max mem) and died.
+it uses at its available heap (~50% max mem) and died.